 Preventing warts involves a combination of good hygiene practices and protective measures.
 Some of the preventative measures include:

-By following these preventive measures, individuals can significantly reduce their risk of developing warts and prevent their spread to others.
+By following these preventive measures, individuals can significantly reduce their risk of developing warts and prevent the spread of the disease to others.

 Diagnosing warts typically involves a clinical examination, as doctors can often identify them based on their characteristic appearance and location.
 Some of the tests include: